 Package – A TV news story, typically a minute and 30 seconds long that includes interviews (sound) and video.
 (Example: The segment that airs on the evening news about an incident)

 Live-shot – When a reporter will be live on-camera and on live TV or streaming platform, also referred to as being live/going live.
-(Example: When TV reporters are outside of your station speaking on-camera for a story that’s been reported on during the day)
+(Example: When TV reporters are on-camera for a live newscast.)

 As a former Assignment Editor at two Boston TV News stations, I have a wealth of knowledge from my TV newsroom years.
 The one thing to keep in mind is that the reporters are not there to make your life more difficult, but they are there to help your department get accurate information out in a timely manner and provide a transparent and communicative process.
 Learning basic media terminology can make your PIO experience easier and benefit your relationship with the news media.